ricsanfre/pi-cluster/docs/_docs/minio.md

 By default, MinIO requires authentication to scrape the metrics endpoints, but Vanilla Minio Helm Chart, set `MINIO_PROMETHEUS_AUTH_TYPE` environment variable to `public`, and authentication is not needed.

-`ServiceMonitoring`, Prometheus Operator's CRD,  resource can be automatically created so Kube-Prometheus-Stack is able to automatically start collecting metrics from cert-manager
+`ServiceMonitoring`, Prometheus Operator's CRD,  resource can be automatically created so Kube-Prometheus-Stack is able to automatically start collecting metrics from Minio

 ```yaml
 # Service Monitor